-There’s a lot of great outdoors packed into our province.
+There’s a lot of great hiking awaiting you in Nova Scotia.
 Hike on trails that meander through old growth forest stands, hug highland mountaintops, or amble past rolling orchards and pastoral fields.
-And with so much coastline, there are many sea trails that offer expansive ocean views, such as the popular Cape Split Provincial Park Reserve and Balancing Rock Trail, pictured here.
+With so much coastline, there are many seaside trails that offer expansive ocean views, such as the popular Cape Split Provincial Park Reserve and Balancing Rock Trail, pictured here.

 There are trails that suit any level of experience, including accessible paths, so it’s easy to take a walk on the wild side in Nova Scotia.

-We’re pretty serious about getting outdoors here – we even have a hiking festival.
+We’re pretty serious about getting outdoors in Nova Scotia that we even have a hiking festival.
 Hike the Highlands is a ten-day celebration of hiking in Cape Breton, with guided walks, presentations, awards, cultural shows, and a photo contest.
 Lace up those hiking boots and we’ll see you outside.